irodger/xlsx-json-parser/Readme.md

 `xlsxDir` - default folder with xlsx files
 `jsonDir` - default folder for json files
 `listNumber` - Number of needed list in Excel file
-`fileTemplate` - method for set how json might looks, where `lang` - is current language for file, `array` - items for this langugae
+`withFilenames` - Add to json files name of xlsx files if false, json files will be overwritten `fileTemplate` - method for set how json might looks, where `lang` - is current language for file, `array` - items for this langugae

 ### i18next Format